This story of miscarriages and one stillbirth contains a trigger warning for pregnancy loss, stillbirth, and assault.

 I was sexually assaulted at the shelter I lived in.

-I, of course, spoke my concerns to my OBGYN because my concern was my child that I was carrying, and so as a precaution they ran STD checks.
+Of course, I spoke my concerns to my OBGYN because my concern was my child that I was carrying.
+So as a precaution they ran STD checks.

 Luckily, everything came back normal.